playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 </ul>
 ```

 We might have a mental model to break down each section into smaller ones.
-If we use psuedo-code to represent our mental model of the actual codebase, it might look something like this:
+If we use pseudocode to represent our mental model of the actual codebase, it might look something like this:

 ```html
 <files-buttons>